Variance-Gated Ensembles: An Epistemic-Aware Framework for Uncertainty Estimation: Introduction

-Apart from this section, the remainder of the paper is organized as follows: \hyperref[sec:related]{Section~\ref{sec:related}} positions this work within the existing literature and contrasts it with related approaches. \hyperref[sec:vgn]{Section~\ref{sec:vgn}} introduces the variance-gated ensemble framework, including the VGMU scoring metric and the formulation of VGN.
+In summary, this research provides the following contributions: \begin{enumerate} \item \textbf{Variance-Gated Ensembles.} A framework that introduces epistemic sensitivity \textit{via} a signal-to-noise gate computed from ensemble statistics. \item \textbf{Variance-Gated Margin Uncertainty.} An inference-time score combining decision margin with ensemble predictive variance to quantify class separability. \item \textbf{Variance-Gated Normalization.} A differentiable, epistemic-aware normalization layer that modulates member probabilities through a per-class learnable parameter, enabling efficient end-to-end optimization with $O(MC)$ complexity. \end{enumerate} Apart from this section, the remainder of the paper is organized as follows: \hyperref[sec:related]{Section~\ref{sec:related}} provides the information-theoretic background for uncertainty decomposition and positions this work within the existing literature. \hyperref[sec:vgn]{Section~\ref{sec:vgn}} introduces the variance-gated ensemble framework, including the VGMU scoring metric and the formulation of VGN.
 This section also presents a geometric-based interpretation of ensemble predictions. \hyperref[sec:gradients]{Section~\ref{sec:gradients}} introduces the analytical gradients required for end-to-end training using VGN. \hyperref[sec:experiments]{Section~\ref{sec:experiments}} presents experimental set-up and results, comparing the proposed approach with common uncertainty estimation methods in the machine learning literature. \hyperref[sec:discussion]{Section~\ref{sec:discussion}} provides an axiomatic comparison to prior uncertainty decomposition frameworks, and clarifies the intended scope and limitations of VGN and VGMU.
 Finally, \hyperref[sec:conclusions]{Section~\ref{sec:conclusions}} concludes the paper with a summary of findings and recommendations.
-We now position variance-gated ensembles within prior work on ensemble disagreement, uncertainty decomposition, calibration, and margin-based decision requirements before introducing the proposed framework.